bhaveshsathwara72/donation-python-project/README.md

 # Donation Management System

 A Python-based web application designed to streamline the process of managing donations.
-This system facilitates donor registrations, records donations, and provides administrative functionalities to oversee and manage donation activities efficiently.
+This system facilitates donor registrations, records donations, and provides administrative functionalities to oversee and manage donation activities efficiently.

 ## Features